 - precludes log sniffers, DB-specific triggers, or other complex designs

-Compare huge table and file sources with integrated sort, join, and condition logic to silo the deltas, and simultaneously:
+Compare huge table, file, and other connected sources with consolidated sort, join, and condition logic that identifies the deltas, and simultaneously:

 - transform the data (cleanse, calculate, aggregate, etc.)